by Emma Heptonstall

 Working women are 40% more likely to cheat than they were 20 years ago.
 Perhaps a shocking statistic?
 But should we really be surprised?

-As women become more visible in senior roles within corporate companies, its arguable that the opportunity to cheat has increased.
-Delayed parenthood, roles involving late nights, dinners, foreign travel all put temptation in a girl’s way.
-Furthermore the more successful you are, the more you and the more likely you are to cheat.
+As women become more visible in senior roles within corporate companies, it’s arguable that the opportunity to cheat has increased.
+Delayed parenthood, roles involving late nights, dinners, and foreign travel all put temptation in a girl’s way.
+Furthermore, the more successful you are, the more you and the more likely you are to cheat.
 It seems that women in the workplace today expect more.
-High achieving woman have high expectations.
+High-achieving women have high expectations.

 Is Divorce inevitable?

 But that doesn’t mean that if you are a successful woman that you can’t be in a happy relationship.
 It’s about making those small things matter.
 Talking to talking to your partner is crucial to connection, and leads to intimacy.
 That’s intimacy as agreed between the two of you.
 Not intimacy borne out of guesswork.
 How often are you connecting sexually?